A double-sided game board that represents the first 12 frets of a guitar.

 Player RED randomly slects a music chip and places it on a space of its matching notation (correct octave).

 Players will accumulate unused music chips that cannot yet be placed on the board.
-During a player's turn those chips may be placed on the board adjacent to other chips.
+At any time during a player's turn those music chips may be placed on the board adjacent to other chips.

 Anytime a player MUTES an opponent's MUSIC CHIP in Tic-tac-chords he or she takes another turn.
 (This can happen several times in a row by a player and can really change the course of the game in an instant.)

 The first player to place MUSIC CHIPS on all of the notes to complete a chord wins.

 Player PURPLE has won by placing music chips on the spaces of the E minor chord.